A London band - but London's a big city...

 He describes the band as "musicians who love what they do.
 Music brought us together and we became more like a musical family.
 We are friends who love writing and playing music."

 The rejection of a conventional approach to music extends to the whole band.
-Iago claims to have never heard ‘no’ to any musical idea, no matter how weird or what style.”
+Iago claims to have never heard 'no' to any musical idea, no matter how weird or what style."
 Their embrace of spontaneity and open-mindedness is apparent in every note of ColorColour's music.
+Durning the pandemic, Iago has developed his solo acoustic project and is now playing festivals and gigs around the UK and Europe as a solo performer until the band can get back out on the road.
+For details of his albums, gigs and more, visit Iago Banet

 As the band's sole American, lead vocalist Dregas brings a unique set of influences and experiences to ColorColour.
 Beginning her classical piano training at the age of four, Dregas lists influences as far ranging as Ludvig Van Beethoven, Aretha and Bad Religion.
 An accomplished musician and composer, her vocal skills and stage presence complete the picture of a consummate artist.
 "The exuberant presence of Dregas lights up the room".
 Pete Feenstra, 3rd Boom Boom R&B Festival